openx/mobile-android-sdk-doc/README.md

 # OpenX Apollo Android SDK

-The OpenX Apollo Android SDK allows you to integrate  into your apps prebid solution hosted by OpenX to increase revenue through mobile advertising.
+The OpenX Apollo Android SDK allows you to integrate into your apps the Prebid solution hosted by OpenX to increase revenue through mobile advertising.

 > **_NOTE:_**  The documentation for the legacy OpenX SDK is available [here](legacy-sdk/README.md).